-Communication and Interaction (ASD and SLCN)

-- Effective classroom teaching with use of visual cues and support (Quality First Teaching) - Communication-in-Print 3 software to produce visual class materials and individualised visual support - Small group targeted interventions to develop skills in language and social interaction - Access to advice and support from Speech and Language therapists - Access to advice and support from Autistic Spectrum Disorder (ASD) Specialist Teachers and Teaching Assistants - Use of specialist approaches to aid attention and listening - 'Attention Autism'.

-Social, Mental and Emotional Health

-- Access to specialist support from Educational Psychologist - Access to 'Reflexions' Mental Health Support Team - Access to Sycamore Behavioural Outreach Team - Access to therapist/support from the 'What Centre' Stourbridge - Small group targeted interventions to develop skills in language and social interaction. - Access to Lego Therapy - Access to family support (Referral to Early Help/ Triple P/Stepping

-Cognition and learning (MLD, SLD, SpLD)

-- Effective classroom teaching with use of visual cues and support (Quality First Teaching) - Systematic and effective teaching of phonics in the early years and across the school as appropriate (Little Wandle Phonic Programme) - Interventions in speaking and listening, reading, writing and/or maths - Birmingham SEN Toolkit - Individual Target Plans (ITP) showing granular next steps and one-page profiles - Clear visual supports and displays - Access to specialist support from Occupational Therapists and Learning Support - Access to specialist support from Educational Psychologist
+Communication and Interaction (ASC and SLCN) Cognition and Learning Effective classroom teaching with use of visual cues and support.
+(Quality First Teaching) Communicate-in-Print 3 software to produce visual class materials and individualised visual support.
+Image and individualised visual support.
+Image and individualised interventions to develop skills in language and social interaction.
+Access to advice and support from Dudley Speech and Language Therapy Service.
+Access to advice, support, staff training, communication audits and pupil 1:1 therapy from ECHO (the outreach team from the Speech and Language Therapist to assess and support complex communication needs.
+Access to advice and support from CIPS - Communication, Interaction, Physical and Sensory Service.
+Use of specialist approaches to aid attention and listening - 'Attention Autism'.
+Effective classroom teaching with use of visual cues and support.
+(Quality First Teaching) Systematic and effective teaching of phonics in the early years and across the school as appropriate.
+(Little Wandle Phonic Programme) Interventions in speaking and listening, reading, writing and/or maths - Birmingham SEN Toolkit.
+Use of NAPA phonic assessments.
+Individual Target Plans (ITP) showing granular next steps and one-page profiles.
+Clear visual supports and displays.
+Access to specialist support from Occupational Therapists and Learning Support Service (LSS).
+Access to specialist support from Educational Psychologist (EP) Edukey Provision Mapping software to monitor and assess effectiveness of interventions and child's progress.
+Literacy Gold - Reading/Writing intervention and Dyslexic Screening Tool.

-Sensory and Physical Needs

-- Access to specialist teachers and TAs e.g. Hearing Impaired Team. - Access to specialist equipment and resources - Trained members of staff to support and increase independence - Fully accessible school building. - Access to advice and support from NHS practitioners (e.g. Occupational Therapy, Physiotherapy) - Trained staff to support medical needs

-Stones Programmes) or School Health Nurse

-Health Visitor

-PEEPs and risk assessments in place written with support from PIMIS